-The Auburn House is one of the university’s greatest architectural treasures and is the oldest building on campus.
+The Auburn House is one of Towson University’s greatest architectural treasures and is the oldest building on campus.

 Built in 1790 by Capt.
-Charles Ridgely, Auburn House was purchased from our adjoining neighbor, Sheppard-Pratt Hospital, in 1971.
+Charles Ridgely, the Auburn House was purchased from our adjoining neighbor, Sheppard-Pratt Hospital, in 1971.
 The house was re-opened in 1976 to celebrate the National Bicentennial and was used as a dining club for the university and greater community.
-Auburn House is now used for alumni events, pre-game receptions, reunions, weddings and private parties.
+Since then, the Auburn House has been used for alumni events, pre-game receptions, reunions, weddings and private parties.